MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/use-automation-kit.md

 ms.reviewer: deonhe
 ---

-# How to use the automation CoE toolkit
+# How to use the automation kit

-This article details how to use each component in the Automation CoE Toolkit.
+This article details how to use each component in the automation kit.
 Each section will contains the functionality and the features.

 ## Automation Console app